"Rainbow" design Octopus Card is the standard On-loan Adult Octopus Card

 The price of an on-loan Octopus Card includes a refundable deposit**;

-CHILD (CONCESSION ELIGIBILTY AGE 3-11) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20
+CHILD (ELIGIBILTY FOR CONCESSIONS AGE 3-11, see note* below) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20

-ELDER (AGE FOR CONCESSION ELIGIBILTY WITH ELDER OCTOPUS CARD IS 65) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20.
+ELDER (AGE FOR CONCESSION ELIGIBILTY VARIES BETWEEN TRANSPORT OPERATORS, see note* below) - Price HK$70 representing a deposit* of HK$50 and an initial stored value of HK$20.

 Foreign disabled persons, under 65 are not able to enjoy the concessions of the "Public Transport Fare Concession Scheme for the Elderly and Eligible Persons with Disabilities".

 Without Elder Octopus Card, foreign elderly visitors can still obtain concessionary fares either by purchasing single-journey tickets for MTR journeys or paying in cash, or where applicable, buying tickets for bus and ferry journeys.
 However, the transport operators own concessionary fare is usually limited to 50% of normal adult fare.